Goamhobala/CSC1016S/Java Introduction.md

 * Through late binding and dynamic binding
 ####  Binding
 * Binding refers to associating a method definition with a method invocation
-* If the association happens during the compiling stage, it's called **early binding**
+* If the association happens during the compiling stage, it's called **early binding**. e.g. inheriting a method
-* If the association happens when the method is invoked, i.e. during run time, it's called **late binding** or **dynamic binding**.
+* If the association happens when the method is invoked, i.e. during run time, it's called **late binding** or **dynamic binding**.  e.g. overriding a method, and decide which one to use (parent or child) at run time.
-* In this example, equals is an example of late binding since both Person and Jojo have the equals method, and Jojo's equals() overrides the Person's. getName() is an example of early binding as Jojo simply inherits the method from Person.
+* In this example, equals is an example of late binding since both Person and Jojo have the equals method, and Jojo's equals() overrides the Person's equals(). getName() is an example of early binding as Jojo simply inherits the method from Person.
-* Note: no late binding for static methods
+* Note: no late binding for static methods (as there's no method overriding for static methods)
 * Note: **final** indicates that you can't override the method
 ```java
 public class Person{